nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 4. Under __'Wiki'__ you can create or edit a 'Page' for meeting-protocols or writing down sharable notes.

 <!--

-@note for lea: Missing - explanation of each structure

 @Dominik: part mit deleting/adding/changing files and folders
 ---